Conveniently located to serve Fort Worth

-If you are one of the lucky ones and only have localized fat deposits, and no excess kin or stretch marks, you may only need liposuction of the abdomen, flanks, hips, back, etc. If you have excess skin of the abdomen, a mini or a full abdominoplasty may be needed.
+If you are one of the lucky ones and only have localized fat deposits, and no excess skin or stretch marks, you may only need liposuction of the abdomen, flanks, hips, back, etc. If you have excess skin on the abdomen, a mini or a full abdominoplasty may be needed.

-Abdominoplasty is a surgical procedure to remove excess skin and fatty tissue from the middle and lower abdomen and to tighten the muscles of the abdominal wall.
+Abdominoplasty is a surgical procedure to remove excess skin and fatty tissue from the middle and lower abdomen and tighten the muscles of the abdominal wall.
 Abdominoplasty is not a surgical treatment for being overweight.
-Overweight individuals who intend to lose weight should postpone all forms of body contouring surgery until they have reached a stable weight for at least 6 months.
+Overweight individuals who intend to lose weight should postpone all forms of body-contouring surgery until they have reached a stable weight for at least 6 months.

-A circumferential lower body lift takes out excess from the belly button down of the abdomen,excess skin of the flanks, and back.
+A circumferential lower body lift takes out excess from the belly button down of the abdomen, and excess skin of the flanks, and back.
 We would also tighten the muscles of the upper and lower abdomen, and bring the belly button out through a new hole.
-The skin and tissue of the back can either be removed, or used to enhance the buttock area.
+The skin and tissue of the back can either be removed or used to enhance the buttock area.
 There are variations and different types of abdominoplasty that can be done.

-For the breasts, you may need only a breast augmentation if you have just lost volume and upper pole fullness after child birth or breast feeding.
+For the breasts, you may need to restore breast symmetry, restore volume, correct sagging breasts, and/or resize large or stretched nipples.
+You may need only a breast augmentation if you have just lost volume and upper pole fullness after childbirth or breastfeeding.
 If you have droopiness to your breasts after pregnancy, you may need a breast lift (mastopexy).
 No implants are used when doing a mastopexy alone.
 If you have droopiness and lost volume you may need an augmentation/mastopexy where you get a lift and an implant.
 You may need a breast reduction if having children has left you with larger breasts than desired.
 The type of incisions will vary depending on the type of procedure needed.

 What procedures you need for your mommy makeover will determine if it can be done as one surgery, or needs to be staged as a second surgery.
 Although we all want to have everything done at once with one recovery, depending on what your needs are, Dr. Lovelace may determine that it is safer or in your best interest to split those surgeries up.
 Again, Dr. Lovelace will perform a personal consultation with you to determine which procedure or combination of procedures is right for you.